RedTeamOperations/Red-Infra-Craft/README.md

 **Note: Perform Common necessary steps mentioned above**

-After making ssh connection with EC2 instance, To start the GoPhish on your machine :
+After making the ssh connection with EC2 instance, to start the GoPhish on your machine, you need to execute following command:

 ```bash
 sudo ./gophish